Cameroon's Biya at helm of six-time election winning machine

 One of Africa's longest serving leaders, he has made Yaounde's Etoudi presidential palace his home since 1982.

-"Those who want power don't last, it's those who can (rule)" he told journalists in 2015, making a rare remark about his long time in charge of Cameroon.
+"Those who want power don't last, it's those who can (rule)" he told journalists in 2015, making a rare remark about his long years in charge of Cameroon.

+He also once warned of his sweeping powers telling a Cameroonian journalist in 1986: "Just a little shake of my head and you'll be reduced to nothing."

-One aspect of his time in office is the "subtle balance of forces" which Biya has created in the country, in a region where leadership changes are often accompanied by force, according to International Crisis Group's (ICG) Hans de Marie Heungoup.
+One aspect of his time in office is the "subtle balance of forces" which Biya has created, in a region where leadership changes are often accompanied by force, according to International Crisis Group's (ICG) Hans de Marie Heungoup.

 Cameroon's system was "designed so that everyone polices themselves and maintained inter-generational and ethnic rivalries," Heungoup said.

-The president's appointment of loyalists to key posts has also assured his long rule.
+The president's appointment of loyalists to key posts has also assured his lasting rule.

 The speaker of the National Assembly, the head of the army and the head of the state-run oil and gas company are all confidants of the president, and have each held their jobs for more than 15 years.